-Grouping options break a report into sections; each section has headings to indicate the start of the section, and may have footers as well.
-(If a section has more than five entries, the total number of entries will be shown in parentheses after the group heading.)
+Grouping options break a report into sections.
+Each section has headings to indicate the start of the section, and may have footers as well.
+If a section has more than five entries, the total number of entries will be shown in parentheses after the group heading.
 Sorting options sort information within each section; they do not result in headings.

-If a particular group has no elements, that group will not appear in the report.
+If a particular group has no elements, the group will not appear in the report.
 For example, suppose you're printing information about inventory items, grouped by item category.
 If a particular category has no items in it, that category will be omitted from the report.

-Filtering: A filter lets you select which records you do and don't want in the report.
-For example, you might want to restrict a report on units to units in a particular category.
-Filter sections let you specify such restrictions.
+- Filters: A report filter lets you select which records you do and don't want in the report.
+For example, you might want to restrict a report about units to units in a particular category or range of unit IDs.
+Filter sections let you specify such restrictions. - Field Selection: Lets you specify what information should be included in the report.
+The section lists all the pieces of information that may be included in the report.
+Each possibility has a checkbox beside it; if you checkmark the checkbox, the information will appear in the report.
+Otherwise, it won't.

-The Filtering section lists a number of checkboxes; each is associated with a type of information that you can select.
-When you checkmark one of the boxes, MainBoss opens a window where you can specify the information that you want included in the report: